EbTech/AutoODE-DSL/README.md

 - write a paper outline, envision the figures we want to produce/experiments we want to run
 - write base classes and an API
-  - Model(torch.nn.Module) - has a forward(SEUR_{t,i}) that spits out SEUR..._{t+1,i} (this class doesn't know about data)
-  - higher level class that takes in a Model, spits out a loss (knows about data)
-  - torch.utils.data.dataset class that takes in the CSVs from that other covid repo and delivers it in a tensor (and is cleaned)
-    - cleaning includes: correct adjacently matrix, produce a mask from missing values
 - (w/ simulated data) write plotting routines (e.g. SEUR... vs time, gif of infected % spreading over US states heatmap, visualizing the MMD)
 - a test suite (lol)
 - a literature review especially w.r.t. parameters in compartmental models